 Add app: Install a new app.Find more apps: Find more apps to install.
-You will be taken to an overview page of Axis apps.Allow unsigned apps : Turn on to allow installation of unsigned apps.Allow root-privileged apps : Turn on to allow apps with root privileges full access to the device.
+You will be taken to an overview page of Axis apps.Allow unsigned apps allow apps with root privileges full access to the device.
 View the security updates in AXIS OS and ACAP apps.